Types of permits

 - For personalized plates, you must complete Persons with Disabilities License Plate Application.

-- Provide a medical statement from a physician, chiropractor, physician's assistant, or nurse practitioner on their letterhead stationery, stating the applicant is a person with a disability and that the disability is either temporary or permanent.
+- Provide a signed medical statement from a physician, chiropractor, physician's assistant, nurse practitioner, occupational therapist, or physical therapist on their letterhead stationery, stating the applicant is a person with a disability and that the disability is either temporary or permanent.

-Attention!
-Legislation passed in 2016 allows a veteran to submit a disability determination made by the U.S. Department of Veteran’s Affairs in lieu of a physician’s statement documenting disability.
-The legislation did not change Iowa’s legal definition of a disability for purposes of persons with disability parking.
+- If you are a veteran with a service-related disability, you may submit a disability determination made by the U.S. Department of Veteran’s Affairs in lieu of a medical statement documenting disability.

-- Return the application and medical statement for removable windshield placards to any Iowa DOT full-service driver's license issuance site or the Iowa DOT's Office of Vehicle & Motor Carrier Services listed below.
+- Return the application and medical statement (or U.S. Department of Veteran’s Affairs disability determination) for removable windshield placards to any Iowa DOT full-service driver's license issuance site or the Iowa DOT's Office of Vehicle & Motor Carrier Services listed below.

 - Stickers are only available at the Office of Vehicle & Motor Carrier Services.